-This time of the year, we'd generally pack our stuff and fly home to sit around our family table for Thanksgiving.
+This time of the year, we'd generally and fly home to sit around our family table for Thanksgiving.
 However, things are a bit different his year with a raging pandemic happening.
 Instead, there's one vacation that you can really enjoy without having to go through the guilt of it being a superspreader event.

 Yes, we are talking about hanging out with the cast of Jersey Shore — from your home.
 Jersey Shore: Family Vacation returns for season 4 and was all filmed in a quarantine bubble.
 But there was one person missing — Nicole "Snooki" Polizzi, who said she wanted to focus on her family and not be a part of the MTV show anymore.